How to Fix the H.264 Gamma Brightness Bug in Quicktime FOREVER

 x264 Color Space Tagging

-Now that you’ve set the gamma, you’re settings are complete!
+Now that you’ve set the gamma, your settings are complete!

 Click “OK”